Educational Requirements

 - Courses: MBA in Finance, MBA in Investment Management

-- Description: IIMs are premier business schools in India, offering comprehensive management programs with a strong focus on finance.
+- Description: IIMs are premier business schools offering comprehensive finance programs.

 -